-Useful AC Cobra Kit Car Forums:
+Useful Cobra Kit Car Forums:

 - The UK Cobra Club forum has over 1200 members who either own or are building a 427 replica, 289 or Daytona Cobra.
-It serves as an indispensable source of technical support for AC Cobra replica builders and owners.
+It serves as an indispensable source of technical support for Cobra replica builders and owners.
 There are various build threads which document progress, including mistakes, fixes, best practices, and advice.
 Members can also source parts from other members.

 - Kit car manufacturers may have their own online forum where you can consult with other customers and compare best practices.

 - The UK Cobra Replica Owners Club – As part of membership, you receive a club magazine which provides useful contacts and information.
 The club hosts various meetings across the UK where you have the opportunity to meet other Cobra owners and ask advice.